AelinXYZ/aelin/README.md

 - the `_openRataRedemptionPeriod` must be >= 30 minutes and <= 30 days, If the proRataConversion rate is not 1:1, otherwise it must be 0 (revert)
 - the `_purchaseTokenTotalForDeal` converted to 18 decimals must be <= totalSupply of pool tokens (revert)

 NOTE the sponsor journey has ended IF the holder funds the deal.
 From here the next step is `HOLDER step 1 (Fund the Deal)`.
-However, if the holder does not fund the deal a spnosor can create a new deal for the pool by calling `AelinPool.createDeal(...)` again.
+However, if the holder does not fund the deal a sponsor can create a new deal for the pool by calling `AelinPool.createDeal(...)` again.
 There is always only 1 deal per pool.

 **`EXTRA_METHODS`**: only the sponsor may also call `setSponsor()` followed by `acceptSponsor()` from the new address at any time to update the sponsor address for a deal